Binumarien language

-Current Use
+Current use

 Binumarien has around 1,200 speakers, as members of the community reported in 2018.
 The number of speakers has increased enormously over the last decades.
 The language had 117 speakers in 1973, living in three small villages.
 According the memory of older people, the Binumarien used to be more numerous, but tribal fighting and malaria greatly had reduced their numbers.
 Since then, the Binumarien established more stable relations with the surrounding tribes, and moved to a higher altitude, making them less susceptible to malaria.
 Binumarien is the dominant language in most households, and is used in community gatherings and in church services; children grow up with Binumarien as their first language.
 In addition, they often know other languages spoken by family members from outside the village.
 People who marry into the community are expected to learn the language, and many Binumarien are fluent in one of the neighbouring languages, especially Tairora, Gadsup, and Adzera, and also in Tok Pisin, the lingua franca of the area.

 Phonology

 Consonants

+Length is contrastive only in nasal stops, compare for example [aːna] 'road' and [aːnːa] 'breath'.

 Vowels

+Binumarien vowels contrast across five tongue positions.
+Close-mid vowels [eː] and [oː] are always long.
+Length is phonemic for the other vowels, creating three additional contrastive counterparts [iː], [ɑː], and [uː], although [iː] and [uː] are not common.

+Tones

+Binumarien has two tones: high and low, which associate to the mora.
+Rising and falling contours occur on long vowels and diphthongs, as the result of a low mora followed by a high mora (rising), or a high mora followed by a low mora (falling).